nineties/planckforth/README.md

 # PlanckForth: Bootstrapping Forth from Handwritten Executable

-This project aims to create a Forth interpreter by bootstrapping from hand-written tiny ELF binary.
+This project aims to bootstrap a Forth interpreter from hand-written tiny ELF binary.

 ## How to build